ZEISS-PiWeb/PiWeb-Api/_pages/01-general.md

 Within this documentation there are the following notation conventions:

-* A dervied class is notated in the following way: ```derivedClass : baseClass```
+* A derived class is notated in the following way: ```derivedClass : baseClass```

 The PiWeb server offers two interfaces:

 - direct REST webservice calls via plain HTTP requests and
 - calls via the .NET based API.dll

-In the following sections you will find the basis information about both interfaces.
+In the following sections you will find the basic information about both interfaces.